mgkanani/raft/README.md

 -use of zmq/http(redirect will be simpler) instead of relying on simple tcp client-server. ------->completed

--automate test for Key-Value. ------->imcomplete but enough number of tests have been performed.
+-automate test for Key-Value. ------->completed.

 #Dependencies:-
 LevelDB:- github.com/syndtr/goleveldb/leveldb